Reviews You Can Rely On

 Ease of Use

-While this model effortlessly glides across multiple surfaces with minimal effort, transitioning between carpet and hardwood may require a bit more effort due to its relatively large dual-purpose head design.
+This model glides easily across multiple surfaces with minimal effort.
+Transitioning between carpet and hardwood can take a bit more work due to its relatively large dual-purpose head, but overall, using this vacuum is a genuinely pleasant experience.

 This bending feature makes reaching under furniture incredibly easy.